umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing.md

 npm run build:submission
 ```

-This command will automatically format your submissions source code so it is easier to read then bundle your `./src/*` files into a `.zip`.
+This command will automatically format your submission's source code to make it easier to read, then bundle your `./src/*` files into a `.zip`.
 Please upload this file to the respective assignment on Gradescope.